K-12 State Accreditation

 - Teaching to State Content Standards Authorized by SDCL 13-33-1 and 13-3-48.

 Download the directions to provide documentation indicating the district has met the accreditation for curriculum alignment.
+Rubric utilized by the Office of Standards, Learning and Leadership for approval of this component.

 The importance of curriculum alignment is to improve student achievement by ensuring all students receive a coherent, rigorous, and relevant learning experience.
 A curriculum alignment process allows teachers to identify and fill gaps, eliminate unnecessary repetition, and ensure instruction is appropriately focused on key concepts and skills.
 Curriculum alignment also allows teachers to make better choices on what to teach and how much time to spend on a topic.